Conference organisers: I also made a shorter cheatsheet with all this info for you.

 - I want to have a recording of my talk.
 As each of my talks are unique there is no danger that people can attend one they already have seen on the web.
 Recordings are a great advertisement for your conference.

 - If possible, I’d like you to cover my travel and hotel.
 I am on stage and need to be able to concentrate on that.
 I can not do so if I need to find lodgings and organise travel to your event in addition to presenting.
 I don’t expect first class or business class flights, but I do expect to arrive a day before the event and leave the day after with lodging organised in between.
+I do not want to book and pay myself and get reimbursed.
+International payments are a mess and I don’t have time to deal with paper work in between events seeing that I am presenting almost every two weeks.
+I am sorry if that sounds harsh, but I want to concentrate on my talks, not try to explain to the tax department what all these invoices are about.

 Some of these are negotiable and depend on the nature of your event.
 For example I am fine to cover my own travel expenses for a single track, independent, not-for-profit event, but I don’t see a point in doing the same for a commercial multi-track conference with a high price tag on the ticket.
 If you make money, it is just fair to share the load.
 I go above and beyond my call of duty as a presenter and I’d like to see this being appreciated.